-That little game of stay and go.
-Endlessly
+His little game of stay and go.
+Of endlessly saying

 If an asshole can be defined as someone who sets you up just to see you take a fall, then he was

 an asshole.
-Maybe you could call him an unconscious asshole, but that's the best you could
+Maybe you could call him an unconscious asshole, but that, I thought, was the best

-say.
+you could say.
 And I was over him.
-All that was left of my obsession was its tale end – a
+All that was left of my obsession were its dregs –

-re-telling in my brain that I was over him, I was over him.
+a re-telling in my mind that I was over him, I was over him, I was over him.
 Finally.

 At last.
-If

-I was thinking too much about that or him or anything else it's only because I didn't have anything
+If I was thinking too much about it still, or about him, it's only because I didn't

-else to occupy my mind.
+have anything else to occupy my brain.
 It was twenty minutes after four in the morning.
-Still pretty much

-pitch black outside, though the convenience store where I worked the night shift was lit up bright
+Still pretty much pitch black outside, though the convenience store I worked at was lit up bright as

-as a neon sign.
-The little blue car that had pulled up out front awhile ago was still
+a neon sign.
+The little blue car that had pulled up out front awhile ago was still sitting

-sitting there.
-Must be more'n five minutes now.
-It was sitting in the parking lot
+there.
+Must be more than five minutes now.
+It was sitting in the parking lot not quite

-It was deathly quiet.
-All I could hear was electric hum, from the lights, the refrigerators,
+It was deathly quiet, and deadly dull.
+All I could hear was electric hum, from the lights,

-the pop machine.
-I'd turned off the radio earlier – I'd heard every song they played
+the refrigerators, the pop machine.
+I'd turned off the radio earlier – I'd heard every

-a hundred times.
+song they played a hundred times.
 No one had been in the store for hours.
-Everybody was sleeping, pretty
+Everybody was

-pretty in bed.
+sleeping, safe and silent in bed.
 I was bored out of my skull.
-I'd read every magazine in the place.
+I'd read every magazine in

-I walked out from behind the counter and wandered round the store, looking down the aisles, checking
+the place.
+I'd walked out from behind the counter and wandered round the store, looking down the

 I looked out the front window, a solid sheet of glass that ran from floor to ceiling, towards the